 The basic goals of the MiniMax experiment are being met.
-Good data on charged-particle and converted-photon spectra have been acquired, and a preliminary search for DCC carried out.
-A search for unusual events such as Centauro and JACCEE has also been made.
+Good data on charged-particle and converted-photon spectra has been acquired, and a preliminary search for DCC carried out.
+A search for unusual events such as Centauro and JACEE has also been made.
 Nothing singular has been seen, but firm conclusions depend upon validating our estimates of detection efficiency, especially for converted photons.
-We should in the future be able to contribute to the study of intermittency, and will attempt to measure the momentum spectra of $K_S$ 's and $\Lambda$ 's.
+We should in the future be able to contribute to the study of intermittency, and also hope to provide momentum spectra of K_S 's and Λ 's.